A distribution-free mixed-integer optimization approach to hierarchical modelling of clustered and longitudinal data: Methods

-Now, in order to induce the sparsity ($\ell_0$) constraint in this optimization framework, we need to add a ridge penalty term ($\ell_2$) to allow for convergence of our solver.
-The technical details for the same can be seen in \citet{Bertsimas_King_Mazumder_2015}.
+which can be solved akin to a best subset selection problem.
+Specifically, in order to induce the $\ell_0$-constraint in this framework, a ridge penalty term ($\ell_2$) is added to allow for convergence \citep{Bertsimas_King_Mazumder_2015}: